GatorIncubator/gatorgrouper/README.md

 ```

 In this case, the average score is the same as with the random grouping method,
-but all the groups have atleast one student willing to be a team leader.
+but all the groups have at least one student willing to be a team leader.
 This
 has the potential to make the assignment more effective by maximizing team
 effectiveness.